thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 The Internet that we now use is built on this foundation.
 The methods, however, have evolved.
 Instead of a terminal being the primary client, most users now use a web browser.
 The request for a resource, such as a file, is submitted as a URL in a web browser and forwarded to a web server.
 The URL `https://www.yahoo.com/index.html`, for instance, would search for a server with the host name of `www.yahoo.com` and a file named `/index.html` would be returned if found.

-1. Create a listening socket that's bound to a specific port number
-1. Periodically poll the listening socket to see if a new network connection is ready to be established
-1. Accept an incoming network connection request on the listening socket which creates a new socket to the client
-1. Send the HTTP request from the client to the server over the new socket
-1. Process the HTTP request on the server and send an HTTP response back to the client
-1. After the server sends the HTTP response, it goes back to polling the listening socket.
-1. After the client processes the HTTP response, it can either send another HTTP request over the same socket or tell the server to close the socket.
-1. If the server hasn't received any new HTTP requests in 2 minutes, the server closes the socket.

 ```javascript
 'use strict';